Dmytro-Ostrenko/Py-power/README.md

      - Type the command "8" and press Enter.
      - To edit a note, type "edit", then the name of the note and the new text.
      - To delete a note, type "delete", then the name of the note.
+Adding tags (keywords) to notes:
+    - Enter the command “9" and press “Enter.”
+    - Follow the instructions that appear to create tags for the note.
+    - Enter the note title and press “Enter.”
+    - Enter the tags, separating them with commas, and press “Enter.”
+    - After successfully creating the tags, you will receive the response “Tags added successfully.”
+If a note with that title does not exist, you will receive         “Note not found.”
+Searching for notes by tags:
+    - Enter the command “10" and press “Enter.”
+    - Follow the instructions that appear to search for notes using tags (keywords).
+    - Enter the tags, separating them with commas, and press “Enter.”
+    - You will receive notes corresponding to the tags; if no such tags were created, you will receive “Not found.”

 PS:
 Follow the instructions of the program and enter the data in the appropriate format.
 ```